Cervator/KubicArk/README.md

 ## Instructions

 Apply the resources to a target Kubernetes cluster with some attention paid to order (config maps and storage before the deployment).
-Consider using the `apply-server.sh` and `delete.sh` scripts which will work against an `ark` namespace
+Consider using the included scripts which will work against an `ark` namespace

+* `./create-ns-and-auth.sh` would create the `ark` namespace and the auth setup (service user, role, and role binding) - just needed once
-* `apply-server.sh gen1` would create the Genesis Part 1 server (and any missing global resources)
+* `./start-server.sh gen1` would create the Genesis Part 1 server (and any missing global resources)
-* `apply.server.sh valg` would likewise create Valguero
+* `./start.server.sh valg` would likewise create Valguero
-* `delete.sh gen1` would delete the Genesis specific resources (but *not* global ones)
+* `./stop-server.sh gen1` would delete the Genesis specific resources (but *not* global ones), retaining the map save
-* `delete.sh` would delete *only* global resources, but not servers
+* `./stop-server.sh` would delete *only* global resources, but not servers
+* `./wipe-server.sh valg` does the same as stop but also **wipes** the server map (or the cluster save if used without a server arg)

 As the exposing of servers happen using a NodePort (LoadBalancers are overkill and seemed to break cluster transfers) you need to manually add a firewall rule as well, Google Cloud example: